 - A breach could expose your employee or customer data to nefarious actors.

 - A malware or ransomware attack could leave your IT systems frozen for days, causing service interruptions for your customers and your staff.

 - Failure to follow proper protocol or neglecting your cybersecurity could result in large fines as well as a loss of consumer trust and, in turn, financial losses due to either loss of business or expensive lawsuits.
-The average data breach cost U.S. companies $4.13 million due to customer turnover and loss of reputation.
+For example, the average data breach cost U.S. companies $4.13 million due to customer turnover and loss of reputation.

 All of these factors combined can contribute to your company’s ability to expand and innovate.

-While accounting for cybersecurity in your budget is a great start, it’s not enough in and of itself.
+To be truly effective, your company’s cybersecurity must go beyond including it in your annual budget.
 Your company’s leadership should set the standard for the IT department.
 Take the example of the Equifax breach and settlement.
 In that circumstance, Equifax left critical domains unpatched for months and some even for years.
-Their negligent security management left them vulnerable to exploitation and the eventual data breach.
+A poor security management left them vulnerable to exploitation and the eventual data breach.

 That means when it comes to cybersecurity, you need leadership that can hold their IT department accountable.

 When it comes to cybersecurity, let your leaders lead

 While your organization’s senior leadership probably doesn’t have the technical skills to set standards for proper cybersecurity, that doesn’t mean they can’t set expectations for their IT department.
 They should consider consulting a cybersecurity professional to obtain a detailed security roadmap for their organization and to understand which measures make the most sense for their business context.